Nooblet07/CRUD_app/inventory/README.md

 In order for this app to function, you will need to pull my database image from Docker Hub.
 Log into your Docker Hub by using 'Docker login' in the command prompt.
-Once authenticated, type the following command to pull my database down 'docker pull nooblet07/inventory-db-image:latest'.
-Once the database is pulled, run the following command to run the container on your machine 'docker run -d -p 5432:5432 --name my-database-container nooblet07/inventory-db-image:latest'
+Once authenticated, type the following command to pull my database, and the denpendencies listed in th package.json file, down 'docker pull nooblet07/inventory-db-image:latest'.
+Once the database is pulled, run the following command to run the container on your machine 'docker-compose up -d' .
+That should get the database and all the dependencies required to run this app.

+Additionally you will need to install nodemon in order to run the start script for the index.js.

+npm install nodemon     (Additionally ensure that "start": "nodemon ./index.js", is listed in the package.json)

 Welcome to the Galvanize Inventory!